iscar-ucm/jeco/README.md

-# HERO
+# JARA

-HERO (HEuRistic Optimization Library) is a collection of optimization algorithms developed in JAVA.
+JARA (a flower from the Community of Extremadura, Spain) is a collection of optimization algorithms developed in JAVA.